Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 - `matplotlib` and `phate` are needed by CRAN package phateR which is itself used by Bioconductor package phemd.

+TESTING: From Python (start it with `python3`), check `tensorflow` version
+with:

+    import tensorflow
+    tensorflow.version.VERSION  # should be 2.x.y

 ### 1.8 Run Apache server as a service